AFLgains/PINN/README.md

-# PINN
- Physics Informed Neural Network
+# Physics Informed Learning

+Although there are heaps of files in this repo, most of the files are just experimental.
+There are three main priority files (outlined below).
+Additionally, there are two optional files that explain a bit more about the car problem.
+The rest are not of concern.

 ## Priority Files

+ - **Car optimisation**:

+The full car problem solved using Finite difference and used to generate 6% reduction in fuel spend

+ - **2 tanks - Nonlinear with MPC**:

+Simpler SAG mill analogy system

+ - **ADCME/adcme_workingdirectoy/tank_nl_speed_lk/twotanks_nl_speed_k_pcl_backward_crank_y.jl**:

+Full solution of the two tanks problem using ADMCE

+ - **ADCME/adcme_workingdirectoy/tank_nl_speed_lk/results/y**:

+Results of the above

+## Optional:

- - MPC - temperature variation
+ - MPC - temperature variation: The Car problem outlined and data generated
- - Finite Difference method 3 with NN - Temperature Variation
+ - Finite Difference method 3 with NN - Temperature Variation: The general finite difference method used to solve the car problem
- - Car optimisation
- - 2 tanks - Nonlinear with MPC

 ## Lower Priority